Physical Therapy in Tuckahoe, Yonkers and Mamaroneck for Hip

 This guide will help you understand:

-What parts of the hip are involved?
+Which parts of the hip joint are affected by a dislocation?

 Related Document: Axiom PT & OT Plus Guide to Hip Anatomy

 Why are precautions needed to prevent a hip dislocation?

 The joint capsule and ligaments keep the ball joint centered in the hip.
 When these soft tissues are cut during hip surgery, there is a greater risk for the ball to be forced out of the socket and dislocated after surgery while the soft tissues of the hip heal.
 The hip precautions you'll learn are used to keep your hip in safe positions.
 To do this, you need to avoid certain movements and positions.
 In this way, the ball will be less likely to push against the healing tissues and be forced out of the socket.
 Most surgeons prefer to have you use these precautions for at least six to twelve weeks after surgery until the healing tissues gain strength.